dnvt/dnvt-folio/src/routes/writings/Grid/On-the-8px-grid.md

 To discuss the separator, let me add one in our previous form.

 Separators, in this case, are no borders.
 I'm not attaching them to a component, so you can't abstract their height.
-Their height matter.
+Their height matters.
 Meaning that a 1px height separator in our form design will impact and push your designs by 1px.

 So what I like to do with my separators is to also contain them into their own 8px container to abstract their mathematical impact.
 Surprise!